MR

 Can I Accept an Interac e-Transfer Without a Canadian Bank Account?

-Once the sender cancels the transfer, the funds will be returned to them.
-But if you can’t contact the sender after 30 days, the transfer will expire, and the funds will be automatically returned to the sender.
+If you receive an Interac e-Transfer without having a participating Canadian bank account, it’s important to ask the sender to cancel the transfer.
+Once cancelled, the funds will be returned to the sender.
+However, if you cannot reach the sender within 30 days, the transfer will expire, and the funds will be automatically returned to them.

 Different banks have different e-Transfer limits.
 However, most banks have a daily Interac e-Transfer limit of $3,000.